NomicFoundation/slang/documentation/public/user-guide/concepts.md

 As such, the cursor is stateful and keeps track of the path it has taken through the CST.
 It starts at the root it was created at and is completed when it reaches its root when navigating forward.

+## CST Queries

+The `Cursor` API is a low-level API that allows you to traverse the CST in a procedural manner.
+However, it is often more convenient to use the declarative `Query` API.
+Queries allow you to express your intent more concisely, and also allows you to reuse the same query in multiple places.
+Queries can largely replace the need for both internal (cursor), and external (visitor) iterator patterns.

+The [query language](./query-language.md) is based on pattern matching, and the execution semantics are closer to unification than to regular expression matching i.e. a query returns all possible matches, not just the longest/shortest/first/last match.
+There is no concept of a 'greedy' operator for example.

+Query execution is based on `Cursor`s, and the resulting matches and unification bindings are returned as `Cursor`s as well.
+This allows you to mix and match manual traversal, cursors, and queries.

+Multiple queries can be executed in a batch, and efficiently traverse the tree looking for matches.
+This mode of operation can replace all visitor patterns.

 ## Abstract Syntax Tree (AST)

 AST types are a set of abstractions that provide a typed view of the untyped CST nodes.